NicolBolas/Proposal-Ideas/Trivial Operations.md

 return ret;
 ````

-Remarks: This function does not participate in overload resolution unless `T` is trivially default constructible.
+Remarks: This function does not participate in overload resolution unless `T` is either trivially default constructible or both trivially copyable and CopyConstructible.
+If `T` is trivially copyable, then its default constructor will not be called.

 ## Trivial Copy Construct

 This function constructs a prvalue via trivial copy construction, from a region of storage containing `T`'s value representation. `T` is required to be trivially copyable and CopyConstructible.

 ````
 template<typename T>
-T trivial_copy_construct(void *ptr);
+T trivial_construct(void *ptr);
 ````

 Requires: `ptr` points to storage that contains at least `sizeof(T)` bytes of memory. `ptr` shall store the value representation of an object of type `T`.